 Property or Dwelling Coverage

 Property coverage, sometimes referred to as dwelling coverage, covers the physical structure and permanent systems in your rental property.
 This generally includes the building itself, as well as heating, plumbing, and air conditioning systems.
 Essentially, anything attached to the main structure is part of the dwelling coverage.
 Detached structures may be a separate coverage line item, including detached garages.

-Dwelling coverage will generally cover your rental building from specific risks known in the insurance industry as perils.
+Dwelling coverage will generally also cover your rental building from specific risks known in the insurance industry as perils.
 In order to determine what perils are covered by a specific policy you’re considering, you need to review the named perils (aka covered perils) in the policy.
 If a specific peril is not named in the policy, it will more than likely not be covered.

 Personal Property Coverage

 Personal property coverage insures any personal property that you may have in your rental unit.
 This can include appliances, rugs, tools, drapes, curtains, or furniture in the case of furnished rentals.
 Generally, a moderate amount of personal property coverage is all that is needed for landlords; tenants should have insurance to cover their personal property.

 General liability coverage is another important add-on to consider when purchasing landlord insurance.
 This covers physical injuries that occur on your rental property.
 If a tenant or their guest trips and falls down the stairs or gets injured in a fire, they can sue for damages.
 To reduce the chance of claims, a landlord should not only make sure all items in the home are up to code, but that tenants have renter’s policies that assume liability risks from pets or guest injuries.